rcl-ssl/docs/certbot/introduction.md

 ## How it Works

 - The application will request a list of certificates in a user's subscription in the RCL Portal
 - It will look for certificates in the list that are specified to be 'included in the server'.
-If it finds a specified certificate, it will save the certificate in the server
+If it finds a specified certificate, it will save the certificate in the hosting machine
 - The application will then send a request to to renew certificates in a user's subscription.
-- If a certificates is about to expire it will be scheduled for renewal, and subsequently saved to the server the next time the process is run
+- If a certificates is about to expire it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
+- The webserver will be configured to use the SSL/TLS certificate that was saved to the hosting machine

 This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates in a server.

 ## Web Servers
-Web servers can use the certificates saved in the Windows or Linux server.
+Web servers can use the certificates saved in the Windows or Linux hosting machine.

 The following web servers are supported:

 - Apache
 - Apache Tomcat
 - NGINX
+- IIS
 - any server that configures SSL/TLS by referencing certificates files stored in the server

 ## Important